Skip to main content

 Is there a minimum age for volunteering?

-Do I need any prior experience to volunteer?
+Do I need any prior experience?

 Will I be insured while volunteering?

-Can I volunteer with my friend/family?
+Can I volunteer with a friend or family member?

 Do I use my own vehicle to deliver meals?